slotix/dataflowkit/docs/extractors.md

 ## regex

-regex runs the given regex over the contents of each element in the given selection, and, for each match, extracts the given subexpression.
+regex runs the given regex over the contents of each part in the given selection, and, for each match, extracts the given subexpression.
 The return type of the extractor is a list of string matches (i.e. ```[]string```).

 *params*